 |1898 - Map of the Islands of Singapore and its dependencies|

 To meet the growing demand for a burial ground for the growing Chinese communities (with more "sinkehs" or Chinese immigrants coming to this region) as well as to better coordinate the number of burial sites (as there was uncontrolled mushrooming of Chinese burial grounds all over), the colonial authorities worked with the Municipal Council and acquired a portion of this land.
 It became a municipal cemetery for all Chinese in 1922, whether rich or poor. (hence there are sections called the Pauper sections).
+In November 1946, an article notifying all the Bukit Brown is to be closed for burials (i.e. no longer accepting burials except for those in reserved plots).
 The final burial was in 1973.

 Getting there and what to bringBy public transport, the nearest MRT stations are Toa Payoh, Bishan.
 (North/South Line) and Caldecott, Botanic Gardens (Circle Line).
 Buses that stop outside Lornie Road (Bus stop No B41149) Bus no. 52, 74, 93, 157, 165, 852, 855).
 157 goes to Toa Payoh Interchange while 53 goes to Bishan Interchange.